 The possible after-effects and your risk of getting them are shown below.
 Some are self-limiting or reversible, but others are not.
+We have not listed very rare after-effects (occurring in less than 1 in 250 patients) individually.
 The impact of these after-effects can vary a lot from patient to patient; you should ask your surgeon's advice about the risks and their impact on you as an individual:

-After-effect Risk Blood in your urine for up to 10 days Almost all patients Blood in your semen which can last up to six weeks (this poses no risk to you or your sexual partner) Almost all patients Bruising in your perineal area Between 1 in 2 & 1 in 10 patients Discomfort in your prostate caused by bruising from the biopsies Between 1 in 2 & 1 in 10 patients Temporary problems with erections caused by bruising from the biopsies 1 in 20 patients (5%) Inability to pass urine (acute retention of urine) 1 in 20 patients (5%) Bleeding in your urine preventing you from passing urine (clot retention) 1 in 50 patients (2%) Failure to detect a significant cancer in your prostate Between 1 in 10 & 1 in 50 patients
+After-effect Risk Please note: the after-effects listed below are seen only if you have had prostate biopsies taken Blood in your urine Almost all patients Blood on your semen which can last for up to six weeks (this poses no problem for you or your sexual partner) Almost all patients Blood in your stools (from you bowel) Almost all patients Discomfort in your prostate from bruising due to the biopsies Between 1 in 2 & 1 in 10 patients Infection in your urine requiring antibiotics 1 in 10 patients (10%) Temporary problems with erections caused by bruising from the biopsies 1 in 20 patients (5%) Bleeding which makes you unable to pass urine (clot retention) 1 in 50 patients (2%)